 Increase visibility and eliminate data silos

 Integrated software prevents data silos from occurring, as all information can be viewed in one place or across all platforms seamlessly.
-For example, the Lucidchart Sales Solution integrates with Salesforce and LinkedIn Sales Navigator, allowing sales reps to quickly build account maps from their contacts and share that information to find the fastest path to sell.
+For example, Lucidchart integrates with Salesforce, allowing sales reps to quickly build account maps from their contacts and share that information to find the fastest path to sell.

 Sales today has truly become a team effort—and by keeping critical data in a central location, your sales org can better leverage everyone’s connections, leaders can see where they need to provide executive sponsorship, and no information is lost when accounts change hands.

 On average, new sales reps take an average of 381 days to onboard and perform at the same level as your current reps—but what if you can ramp reps more quickly so they start making a larger contribution to your sales goals?

 Hit your sales goals faster by optimizing your onboarding experience.Read the article

 Remember—improving productivity doesn’t just have an advantage for your reputation and the company.
 According to HubSpot, team members described as extremely productive (XP) also report being more satisfied with their job and being happy with their work.
 Team members who are happy and productive are team members who you want to keep, as retaining talent is a necessity for any sales leader focused on efficiency in his or her strategy.